gmarin13/MIAMI/doc/README.txt

 * We provided a sample script, <MIAMI_ROOT>/Scripts/process_miami_data.sh,
 * that you can copy to your working directory and use as is, or modify it.
 * It runs miami with the CFG and MRDT profiles that you collected with the
 * first script.
-A second run show how to process SRD data using an .srd and
+The script includes a second run that shows how to process
-* a .cfg file, together with the -xml option.
+* SRD data using one .srd and one .cfg file, together with the -xml option.
 *
 * A second script, <MIAMI_ROOT>/Scripts/process_mrd_data.sh processes just
 * the mrd data.
 It skips the instruction scheduling part using the